ibm-cloud-docs/speech-to-text/acoustic-create.md

 The method includes the following optional query parameters:

 -   The `custom_language_model_id` parameter specifies a separately created custom language model that is to be used during training.
 You can train with a custom language model that contains transcriptions of your audio files or that contains corpora or OOV words that are relevant to the contents of the audio files.
-The custom acoustic and custom language models must be based on the same version of the same base model for training to succeed.
+For training to succeed, the custom language model must be fully trained and available, and the custom acoustic and custom language models must be based on the same version of the same base model.
 For more information, see [Training a custom acoustic model with a custom language model](/docs/speech-to-text?topic=speech-to-text-useBoth#useBothTrain).
 -   The `strict` parameter indicates whether training is to proceed if the custom model contains a mix of valid and invalid audio resources.
 By default, training fails if the model contains one or more invalid resources.
 Set the parameter to `false` to allow training to proceed as long as the model contains at least one valid resource.
 The service excludes invalid resources from the training.
 For more information, see [Training failures](#failedTraining-acoustic).

 ### Monitoring the train model request